 - 10 GB storage per workspace.

-On top of that, Pumble has stellar paid plans that scale as your organization grows.
-With prices starting at $2.49 per user per month (billed annually), Pumble is more affordable than both MS Teams and Discord.
+On top of that, Pumble has reasonably priced paid plans starting at $2.49 per user per month (billed annually), which make it more affordable than both Microsoft Teams and Discord.

 - Group meetings,